gabrielcc2/AStudyOnCrossLanguageInformationRetrievalSupportForAResearchPaperRecommender/README.md

 - Latent Semantic Analysis (based on user provided cross-language training data)
 - Traditional indexing (with Lucene) and automated query translation (using one of several systems: Apertium, Google Translate API and Moses), further improved by:
 	- User mediated query refinement
 	- Translation post-processing: query expansion, by adding synonyms found in ontologies (after tagging with Stanfords PoS tagger) was tested.
-In the end only MultiWordNet support for English was included, but its Spanish section and GermaNet could be potentially used as well for those languages (after reaching agreements with author's institutions).
+In the end only MultiWordNet support for English was included.
+For Spanish MultiWordNet could be also used, and GermaNet for the German language (this requires an agreement with the author's).
+	- Additional improvements at the point when results from different indexes are merged (i.e. boosting scores of hits in under-represented languages).
 	- Other pre-processing improvements.
-	- Other improvements at the point when results from different indexes are merged (i.e. boosting scores of hits in under-represented languages).

 Additional notes:
-Sense disambiguation for the query expansion was not supported (most common sense is chosen so far), but it could be added, also some recognition for searching phrases as opposed to words could also be an useful improvement over our approach.
+- Sense disambiguation for the query expansion was not supported (most common sense is chosen so far), but it could be added.
+Some recognition for searching phrases as opposed to words could also be a useful improvement to our approach.

-Code for PoS tagging German and Spanish is included.
+- Code for PoS tagging German and Spanish is included but not used.

 Code structure:
 ===============

-Overall the software consists of the following packages:
+Overall the provided library consists of the following packages:

 Control package:
 Classes that encapsuate the Business logic: